deveshm/connormcgarr.github.io/_posts/2018-01-12-Zero-To-Hero.md

 Times up, let's do this
 --
 April 26th, 2018.
 "Thank you for your interest in Penetration Testing with Kali Linux, Please read this entire email carefully as it contains very important information."
 I had just submitted my application to PWK!
-I was ready to ride the NOP sled to OSCP (Exploit Development joke)!
+I was ready to ride the NOP sled to OSCP (Exploit development joke)!
 Let me fill you in on how overloaded I was at this time:
   1. I was working 40 hours a week as an intern
   2. I was driving 4 hours round trip, 3 days a week for a face to face course.
 This forced me to get in at 6 a.m. to work to